proven-tactics-optimize-local-directory-listings

 • Specific page views (like your “Contact Us” page)

 Google Analytics 4’s path exploration reports can reveal how directory visitors navigate your site and what actions they take, providing insights for both website and directory listing optimization.
-Integrate Google Search Console data to understand which queries trigger your local listings most frequently.
+The W3C accessibility guidelines also recommend integrating Google Search Console data to understand which queries trigger your local listings most frequently.

 For businesses with physical locations, consider implementing technologies that bridge online-to-offline tracking.
 Options include: